Enhanced second harmonic generation in high-$Q$ all-dielectric metasurfaces with backward frequency conversion: Resonantly enhanced SHG with backward frequency conversion

 where $\varepsilon_\text{0}$ is the vacuum dielectric constant with $8.8542\times10^{-12}$ F/m, $\chi^{(2)}$ is the second-order polarizability electric field inside the material.
 For AlGaAs material, only off-diagonal elements of the tensor $\chi^{2}$ is nonzero, i.e. $\chi_{ijk}^{(2)}=\chi^{(2)}=100$ pm/V, ${i}\neq{j}\neq{k}$.
 Therefore, Eq. (\ref{equation2}) can be explicitly written as

-Based on the Eq. (\ref{equation3}), only the forward coupling is considered.
+Based on Eq. (\ref{equation3}), only the forward frequency conversion is considered.
 The nonlinear simulations of SHG process are implemented with the conventional undepleted pump approximation using two typical steps.
 Firstly, the linear response at the fundamental wavelength is calculated for the local field distributions, and the nonlinear polarization inside the meta-atom is induced.
 Secondly, the polarization term is employed as the only source to excite the electromagnetic field at the harmonic wavelength to generate SH radiation.

 In the case of highly efficient frequency conversion, the electric field amplitudes inside the nonlinear meta-atoms at the fundamental and SH wavelengths may be comparable.
-When considering SHG as a degenerate three-wave mixing process, the forward coupling $(\omega + \omega \rightarrow 2\omega)$ process and the backward coupling $(2\omega + \omega^{*} \rightarrow \omega)$ processes are equally important in frequency conversion.
-Instead of the above undepleted approximation, the depleted model taking into account of forward and backward coupling should be exploited in this case.
+When considering SHG as a degenerate three-wave mixing process, the forward frequency conversion $(\omega + \omega \rightarrow 2\omega)$ process and the backward frequency conversion $(2\omega + \omega^{*} \rightarrow \omega)$ processes are equally important in frequency conversion.
+Instead of the above undepleted approximation, the depleted model taking into account of forward and backward frequency conversion should be exploited in this case.
 Since the coupling of the nonlinear waves to the fundamental waves could not be neglected, $P_\text{nl}$ should include the nonlinear polarization at the SH wavelength $P_\text{nl}^{(2\omega)}$ and the correction term of nonlinear polarization at the fundamental wavelength $P_\text{nl}^{(\omega)}$ i.e., $P_\text{nl}=P_\text{nl}^{(\omega)}+P_\text{nl}^{(2\omega)}$.
 In the principle crystalline axis system such as the AlGaAs material, the nonlinear source $P_\text{nl}^{(2\omega)}$ at the SH wavelength is given by Eq. (\ref{equation3}), and expression for $P_\text{nl}^{(\omega)}$ at the fundamental wavelength is of the form\cite{Volkovskaya2020},

 In the depleted approximation model, the simulation for nonlinear SHG process follows two steps.
-After the first step to compute the linear response at the fundamental wavelength, the second step for nonlinear response takes both the nonlinear polarization $P_\text{nl}^{(2\omega)}$ and nonlinear polarization $P_\text{nl}^{(\omega)}$ as the source to excite the electromagnetic response to radiate SHG signal.
+After the first step to compute the linear response at the fundamental wavelength, the second step for nonlinear response considers both the nonlinear polarizations $P_\text{nl}^{(\omega)}$ and $P_\text{nl}^{(2\omega)}$ as sources in the fundamental and second harmonic frequencies, respectively, to excite the electromagnetic response that radiates the SHG signal.
+More details about the modeling methodology of nonlinear simulations can be found in the Supplemental Material\cite{SM}.